 It works like this:

 When you’re writing, a sidebar displays to the right side of your screen, telling you which phrases to target based on your primary search term.
-It also comes with a Google doc add-on and a
+It also comes with a Google doc add-on and a WordPress plugin that helps you find the best words in real-time.

 Its interface is user-friendly.